LispEngineer/FPGA-Scroll-Hat-Mini/README.md

 ## TODO

-* Enhance `I2C_CONTROLLER` to handle any parameterized size of send data instead of a single location & data (and repeat).
+* [DONE] Enhance `I2C_CONTROLLER` to handle any parameterized size of send data instead of a single location & data (and repeat).
+* Convert SHM & Keyestudio controllers to use I²C Controller v2
 * Enhance text pixel generator to send characters 8 vertical pixels at a time instead of 8 horizontal pixels at a time.
+  * This will require a new font that gives the font data 8 vertical pixels per byte rather than 8 horizontal pixels per byte.
+  * Need to write a little program to "rotate" every 8 bytes in the ROM file.